-I felt some healing in my body this morning, and it reminded me of how much damage psych drugs did to this same body when I was 20-23 and how a lot of that damage is felt MORE as I get older, not less, because it has affected how I’ve aged.
+I felt some healing in my body this morning.
+It reminded me of how much damage psych drugs did to this same body when I was 20-23 and how a lot of that damage is felt MORE as I get older, not less, because it affected my aging process.

 The damage to my kidneys, liver, adrenals and other organs was an issue when I came off those drugs at age 22/23 but I still had a young body.
-I could still endure a week or so of semi-sleepless nights.
-It wasn’t easy, but it was nowhere near as hard as it is for me now if I don’t sleep for even one night.
+I still endured a week or so of semi-sleepless nights.
+It wasn’t easy, but it was nowhere near as hard as it is for me now.
+Even one night of no sleep can have terrible results.

-Being disabled by psych drugs also led to years of “unemployment” or “underemployment” (not having a steady salary and being low income) which meant less money for healing resources and we know insurance covers virtually nothing (in most states) that serves to restore our internal organs to health after severe and acute injury from the drugs they do cover so readily.
+Being disabled by psych drugs also led to years of “unemployment” or “underemployment” (not having a steady salary ).
+This meant less money for healing resources.
+We know insurance covers virtually nothing (in most states) that serves to restore our internal organs to health after severe and acute injury from the drugs they do cover so readily.

-I put unemployment and underemployment in quotes because even while I was too damaged by psych drugs to work at a job with a steady salary, I was still employed, in fact I was deeply, steadily and meaningfully employed writing, teaching and supporting others (often as a volunteer or for a small stipend), which may be one of the fastest ways to heal organ damage or overcome some of its devastating effects.
+I put unemployment and underemployment in quotes because even while I was too damaged by psych drugs to work at a job with a steady salary, I was still employed.
+In fact I was deeply, steadily and meaningfully employed writing, teaching and supporting others (often as a volunteer or for a small stipend).
+In hindsight, this may be one of the fastest ways to heal organ damage or overcome some of its devastating effects.

 I used to be able to take good care of my health and then feel healthy (before psych drugs).
 After the iatrogenic injury, I’ve consistently put a lot of effort into my health and only feel healthy sometimes.

-I’ve had to increase my efforts many times over and still my energy and stamina have fluctuated.
-Some of this is a natural part of aging, yet I can’t think of anyone my age who puts as much effort into their health for as little return on the investment.
+I’ve increased my efforts many times over and still my energy and stamina have fluctuated.
+Some of this is a natural part of aging.
+Yet, I can’t think of anyone my age who puts as much effort into their health for as little return on the investment.

 Others I know (with the exception of some with Lyme or who are still on psych drugs) SEEM to have a lot more leeway to miss sleep, eat junk food, exert their bodies to their limit, smoke, get drunk, etc. without the instant backlash the next day.